microsoft/vscode-docs/docs/editor/tasks_appendix.md

 	fileLocation?: string | string[];

 	/**
-	 * The name of a predefined problem pattern, the inline definintion
+	 * The name of a predefined problem pattern, the inline definition
 	 * of a problem pattern or an array of problem patterns to match
 	 * problems spread over multiple lines.
 	 */